-A major issue that organizations face for authentication is managing a host of different credentials for various different web applications.
+A major issue that organizations face for authentication is managing different credentials for various web applications.
 Traditionally, web app authentication requires a unique and complex set of credentials to ensure only those with approved access can log in.
 However, this can lead to inefficiencies in a company and bottleneck an IT department.
-People forgetting their passwords or losing their credentials is a major hassle.
+Considering that a majority of IT security respondents and individuals (55%) would prefer a method of protecting accounts that don’t involve passwords, it’s safe to say people forgetting their passwords or losing their credentials is a major hassle.

 Combining SecureW2 with Okta SSO allows you to use certificates without having to struggle with any complicated configuration.